mansibora20/Artificial-Intelligence/README.md

 - Finger Count Estimation.

 Real-time Effects Based on Finger Count 🎥:
-- 0 fingers - Zoom In 🔍
+- 0 fingers - Zoom In 🔍 (Crops the frame to create a zoom effect)
-- 1 finger - Zoom Out 🔍
+- 1 finger - Zoom Out 🔍 (Shrinks the frame and adds borders)
-- 2 fingers - Grayscale Mode ⚫⚪
+- 2 fingers - Grayscale Mode ⚫⚪ (Converts video to black and white)
-- 3 fingers - Blur Effect 🌫️
+- 3 fingers - Blur Effect 🌫️ (Applies a soft blur to the frame)
-- 4 fingers - Inverted Colors 🎨
+- 4 fingers - Inverted Colors 🎨 (Inverts the colors for a unique effect)
-- 5 fingers - Reset View 🔄
+- 5 fingers - Reset View 🔄 (Restores the normal video feed)

 🛠️ Requirements
 Make sure you have the following installed: